dkubek/approximate-graph-symmetries/thesis/md/thesis.md

     => [TODO(organize): Organize this information into coherent blocks] => [TODO(story): Create a story from this information] {

+- [ ] Optimization Problems specific to AS
+    - [ ] Excluding Identity
+    - [ ] Choosing a Starting Point
+    - [ ] Mapping relaxed permutation (from Birkhoff polytope) back to a permutation

  - [ ] QSA

  - [ ] Interior Point Method
+  - [ ] IP for Approximate Symmetries
+    - IP for quadratic systems
+    - Special Case : Nonconvex Quadratic Problems
+    - Practical Implementation Considerations
+    - IPOPT Optimizer
+        - Solver specific optimization techniques that make corrections, improvements, special tricks, strategies and approximations to arrive at better solutions and to be more robust and more quick
+        - It is a line-search interior point method
+          - [TODO: In a sentence what does this mean?]
+    - [ ] Handling Nonconvexity
+        - IPOPT's Approach

  - [ ] Manifold
+   - [ ] Manopt (Library for optimization on manifolds)

  - [ ] OT4P

  - [ ] SoftSort

 }

 [INSERT: Personal Artistic Segway to Methods]